That’s Kowar with a K: 13 in Gators’ 6-1 CWS win over Texas

+“It’s probably the best I’ve seen him, to be honest with you, with the whole package, with everything concerned,” O’Sullivan said.
+“I thought he was really good last week with Auburn, too.
+He was really good against A&M during SEC play.
+But on this stage, I think this is about as good as he’s pitched all year.”

 The Kansas City Royals’ first-round draft pick struck out the side in the third and sixth innings and broke his previous high of 11 Ks he set against TCU in the CWS last year.
-He became the first pitcher with 13 strikeouts in a CWS game since 2010 and, according to ESPN, the first in 40 years to do it in fewer than seven innings.
+He became the first pitcher in the CWS since UCLA teammates Gerrit Cole and Trevor Bauer in 2010 to record 13 strikeouts.

+“Those guys are doing pretty well for themselves right now, so that’s pretty cool company,” Kowar said.

+He’s the first to strike out 13 at the CWS in fewer than seven innings in 40 years, according to ESPN.

-India, the No. 5 overall pick by the Cincinnati Reds, singled to make it 1-0 in the first inning and he broke the game open with his three-run homer in the sixth.
+Jonathan India, the No. 5 overall draft pick by the Cincinnati Reds and Southeastern Conference player of the year, singled to make it 1-0 in the first inning and he broke the game open with a three-run homer in the sixth.

 Texas starter Blair Henley (6-7) struggled with his control and lasted only 2 2/3 innings, the second-shortest of his 22 career starts.
 He gave up four hits, walked four and threw a wild pitch.